Push Notifications - FAQ

 Device tokens are located on an individual's Person page:

 Find them by searching for a specific person to whom you'd like to send the test, and then heading to the Devices tab.
-You can then quickly copy and paste the token for the device you'd like to send to:
+You can then quickly copy and paste the token for the device you'd like to send to by clicking the clipboard icon on hover.

 How do I target a test version of my app?